Newt-Tea/AI-Playground/sudoku-generator/README.md

 - The `SudokuGenerator` class in `generator.py` can be used to create Sudoku puzzles.
 - The `SudokuSolver` class in `solver.py` can be used to solve Sudoku puzzles.
+- The `Board` class in `board.py` can be used to create sudoku grids

 ## Contributing